-I was out for dinner with clients recently and the subject of Moneyball came up.
-One of them asked me if there were any ‘moneyball situations’ in the cultural sector.
+I was out for dinner with clients and the subject of Moneyball came up.
+One of them asked if there were any ‘moneyball situations’ in the cultural sector.
 She was lucky that we were sitting at opposite ends of the table.
-Moneyball is one my favourite books.
+Moneyball is one of my favourite books.
 Billy Beane is my hero.
 Had I been sitting next to her, I would have talked her ear off.
 The honest answer to her question would have been that there definitely are ‘moneyball situations’ in the cultural sector – too many to mention.
-Moneyball situations are found in any field where objective analysis is systemically overwhelmed by the subjective bias of ‘insiders’.
-That is as prevalent in our museums and galleries and theatres as it is in sport.
+Moneyball situations are anywhere that objective analysis is systemically overwhelmed by the subjective bias of ‘insiders’.
+That is as prevalent in our museums, galleries and theatres as it is in sport.

 Billy Beane noticed.
 Adding Ivy League statisticians to his staff, he scoured the colleges of America for the kids that other teams ignored due to their blinkered view of what constitutes a quality player.
-He was able to identify and recruit the best players before others had recognised them as potential stars.
-The team he put together took the 2002 baseball season by storm, winning a record 103 games despite having the second lowest payroll in the league.
+He recruited the greatest players before others recognised their greatness.
+The team he assembled took the 2002 baseball season by storm, winning a record 103 games with the second lowest payroll in the league.
 Such was the ‘mysterious’ success of the Oakland A’s that Beane is now credited with changing the game.
-Today, every team is run according to the template he created.

-Pondering the question I was asked over dinner, I was overwhelmed by the number of parallels between baseball and culture.
-The hardest part of writing this article was actually picking one.
+I was overwhelmed by the number of parallels between baseball and culture.
+The hardest part of writing this article was picking one.
 The anachronistic obsession with tradition as a justification for decision-making; the use of data to validate decisions rather than inform them; management based on outputs rather than outcomes; the tendency to make wild generalisations from very small sample sizes; the triumph of personal experience and intuition over hard data and cold fact – echoes of the cultural sector reverberate between every line of Moneyball.

 - Admission charges are unfair – they punish the poor and favour the rich, making our cultural heritage the playground of a privileged class